 You will have to undertake two geographical enquiries.
+Please note both Field Trips are compulsory as students are examined on them in Paper 3.
 The trips will be carried out in contrasting environments and you will cover both physical and human geographical issues.
 Possible locations include: